George Seymour (Australian politician): Fraser Coast Council

 During Seymour's time as mayor, the economy of the Fraser Coast has significantly grown, with the value of commercial projects going from under $300 million in 2019 to nearly $3 billion in 2024.

 The Fraser Coast region has traditionally been an area of high unemployment.
 One of the key priorities of George Seymour's time as mayor has been addressing this through attracting industry, supporting training programs and creating initiatives like Fraser Coast Jobs Ready, which is a program run by the Fraser Coast Regional Council with federal government funding.

 Other Positions

 George Seymour is the chairperson of the Fraser Coast Local Disaster Management Group.
 In this role he has led the region's response to disasters, including two major floods of the Mary River (Queensland) in 2022 and Cyclone Alfred in 2025.

 He has been on the national board of Regional Capitals Australia for a number of years, serving as treasurer and Queensland representative and was previously the chairperson of the Wide Bay Burnett Regional Organisation of Councils.

 He is the Wide Bay Burnett representative on the policy executive of the Local Government Association of Queensland and a member of the Library Board of Queensland which governs the State Library of Queensland.

 With Maryborough being the host city for the 2032 Summer Olympic and Paralympic Games Archery events, George Seymour is a member of the 2032 Host Mayors Advisory Group.

+Fraser Coast Economy

+As mayor George Seymour has focused on diversifying and growing the Fraser Coast economy, with the attraction of new businesses and factories.
+Under his leadership, the Fraser Coast Regional Council adopted the Fraser Coast Futures 2036 economic development plan.